Rezix93/myStuff/SPARK/Spark python logging.md

 **When an application imports the LTTng-UST Python agent, the agent tries to register to a session daemon.
 Note that you must start the session daemon before you run the Python application.

+diffrent between error info and ...
+DEBUG: Information interesting for Developers, when trying to debug a problem.
+INFO: Information interesting for Support staff trying to figure out the context of a given error WARN to FATAL: Problems and Errors depending on level of damage.

 ```bash
 ```
 ```bash